3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 3. Volterra

-Start your itinerary from your location in Tuscany in due time, such that you will arrive in Siena around 9 a.m. in the morning.
-When arriving, leave your car in one of the numerous car parks.
-For the next 3 hours you will be sightseeing in one of the most charming, medieval towns in Tuscany.
+Begin your day at a convenient time from your location in Tuscany, aiming to arrive in Siena by around 9 a.m.
+On arrival, leave your car in one of the many car parks.
+You’ll then spend the next three hours exploring one of Tuscany’s most charming medieval towns.

-Take your time to visit the Duomo, Siena Cathedral, which is world-famous for its architecture (entry fees apply).
+Take your time to visit the Duomo, Siena Cathedral, renowned worldwide for its stunning architecture (entry fees apply).

 3 Small Towns in Northern Italy, Itinerary One Day | Photo: Travel In Culture

-Next, twist through the narrow streets and alleys to get to the very heart of Siena, the Piazza del Campo from before the 13th century.
-It is a fishbone-patterned square with 8 lines of travertine which divide the square into 9 sections, each representing one of the 9 rulers of medieval Siena.
+Next, wind your way through the narrow streets and alleys to reach the heart of Siena — the Piazza del Campo, which dates back to before the 13th century.
+It is a fishbone-patterned square with eight lines of travertine that divide the square into nine sections, each representing one of the nine rulers of medieval Siena.

 The square is the perfect place for people-watching!